GodwinJacobR/Automate-Azure-VM-Start-Stop-using-tags/README.md

 This particular script can be scheduled using Azure Automation , a service provided by Azure for scheduling jobs.

-Consider you have a huge development / non-production workload running on Azure, it is best to stop your non-critical Virtual Machines during non-business hours.
+Consider you have a huge development / non-production workload running on Azure, it is always best to stop your non-critical Virtual Machines during non-business hours.

 Since Azure charges Virtual Machines for every hour it is running, stopping these VMs during non-business hours can save huge money.